Tips for Painting High Ceilings

 Clean and Prepare the Ceiling Surface

-Dripping paint is more than a nuisance, as it can mean a whole additional project of paint removal from walls, trim, or flooring.
-It could also damage furniture, upholstery, and other decor in your room.
+Dripping paint is more than a nuisance; it can mean a whole additional project of paint removal from walls, trim, or flooring.
+It could also damage your room's furniture, upholstery, and other decor.
 And any dripping means more time and more money spent than you’ve originally budgeted.

 Ask for Help

-There’s a lot to consider before painting a ceiling, and it’s okay to ask for help.
-While painting ceilings yourself takes some doing, professional painters like Nash Painting have the exact tools and equipment on hand that your project needs.
+There’s much to consider before painting a ceiling, and asking for help is okay.
+While painting ceilings yourself takes some doing, professional painters like Nash Painting have the exact tools and equipment your project needs.

-They know what colors and finishes to use to achieve the look you want.
-And they will prepare, protect, and prime surfaces correctly so your paint looks great from the start and lasts longer.
+They know what colors and finishes to achieve your desired look.
+They will prepare, protect, and prime surfaces correctly so your paint looks great from the start and lasts longer.

 You don’t have to risk the hassle of painting ceilings yourself.
-Call Nash Painting for your ceiling painting estimate, and get the job done with no stress and no regrets.
+Call Nash Painting for your ceiling painting estimate, and get the job done without stress or regret.